DingXiaoH/RepLKNet-pytorch/README.md

 ## Tips on the pretraining or finetuning

 1. The mean/std values on MegData73M are different from ImageNet.
-So we used ```mean=[0.5,0.5,0.5], std=[0.5,0.5,0.5]``` for pretraining on MegData73M and finetuning on ImageNet-1K.
+So we used ```mean=[0.5,0.5,0.5], std=[0.5,0.5,0.5]``` for pretraining RepLKNet-XL on MegData73M and finetuning on ImageNet-1K.
 Accordingly, we should let ```img_norm_cfg = dict(mean=[127.5, 127.5, 127.5], std=[127.5, 127.5, 127.5], to_rgb=True)``` in MMSegmentation and MMDetection.
 Please check [here](https://github.com/DingXiaoH/RepLKNet-pytorch/blob/main/segmentation/configs/RepLKNet-XL_MegData73M_upernet_160k_ade20k_640.py#L31) and [here](https://github.com/DingXiaoH/RepLKNet-pytorch/blob/main/detection/configs/RepLKNet-XL_MegData73Mpretrain_cascade_mask_rcnn_3x_coco.py#L22).
 For other models, we use the default ImageNet mean/std.
 2. For RepLKNet-XL on ADE20K and COCO, we batch-normalize the intermediate feature maps before feeding them into the heads.
 Just use ```RepLKNet(..., norm_intermediate_features=True)```.
-For other models, there is no need to do so.
+We did not try such design on the other models, so we are not sure if it is significant.
 3. For RepLKNet-31B/L on Cityscapes and ADE20K, we used 4 or 8 2080Ti nodes each with 8 GPUs, the batch size per GPU was smaller than the default (the default is 4 per GPU, see [here](https://github.com/open-mmlab/mmsegmentation/blob/master/configs/_base_/datasets/ade20k.py#L35)), but the global batch size was larger.
-Accordingly, we reduced the number of iterations to ensure the same total training examples.
+Accordingly, we reduced the number of iterations to ensure the same total training samples.
 Please check the comments in the config files.
 If you wish to train with our config files, please set the batch size and number of iterations according to your own situation.
 4. Lowering the learning rate for lower-level layers may improve the performance when finetuning on ImageNet-1K or downstream tasks, just like ConvNeXt and BeiT.
 We are not sure if the improvements would be significant.
 For ImageNet, [our implementation](https://github.com/DingXiaoH/RepLKNet-pytorch/blob/main/optim_factory.py#L34) simply follows ConvNeXt and BeiT.
 For MMSegmentation and MMDetection, please raise an issue if you need a showcase,
 5. Tips on the drop_path_rate: bigger model, higher drop_path; bigger pretraining data, lower drop_path.